containerbuildsystem/osbs-docs/docs/multiarch.rst

 It is up to the koji-containerbuild plugin to stream logs from those URLs into separate output files for the Koji task.

+In detail:

+orchestrator.log
+  Logs streamed from the orchestrator OpenShift build

+_platform_.log
+  Logs from the worker OpenShift build for the _platform_, obtained by demultiplexing the streamed orchestrator build logs

 Koji build
 ~~~~~~~~~~